killeroghost/SusClicker/README.md

 # CSGO-Sus-Clicker

-The oringinal CSGO case clicker: https://kingofkfcjamal.github.io/CaseClicker
+The original CSGO case clicker: https://kingofkfcjamal.github.io/CaseClicker

 This is a rip off of csgo clicker made by killeroghost